Please note that this pertains to South African Labour Relations and Best Practices.

 Issues of paperwork seem to pale into insignificance, when the focus is on getting the sale of the product or service, in order to ensure that there are sufficient funds at the end of the month to pay the bills.

 Ironically, it is the lack of proper “paperwork” that usually becomes the downfall of the Company and this is especially true when it comes to the HR side of the business.

 Landing up at the CCMA, with a difficult staff member, who has all the weight of the law behind them, because you – as the business owner – have not put all the requirements in place, could mean the demise of your business as the fines paid will eat into your hard-earned cash flow.
 Some businesses and business owners never recover.

 Ensuring that your staff have been notified, in writing, of their job descriptions and their duties is a legal requirement.
 The law is there to actually protect the employer as well as the employee.
 That perhaps is the first thing that we all need to understand.

 The next thing that we all need to understand, is the difference between a “Job Description” and the “Duties” of the employee.
 Most people that I come into contact with seem to think that it is one and the same – beware – it isn’t.

 A job description is exactly that – it describes the job.

-Employee duties is exactly that, it describes the duties that the employee is expected to perform.
+Employee duties are exactly that, it describes the duties that the employee is expected to perform.

 In the big Corporate Companies, the person writing the job description is usually the Line Manager, and it would be written in conjunction with the HR Manager.
 The Line Manager would understand and have experience in every aspect of the job or position that he would like fulfilled and the HR Manager would have the experience of how to put those requirements into a Job description.
 In a small business, the business owner is usually the one who does everything that needs to be done, often without fully understanding all the requirements of the job as is evidenced by George the talented designer.

-Next time, I will list some of the basic requirement.
+Next time, I will list some of the basic requirements.